myllynen/ansible-packer/README.md

 variables are in
 [defaults/main/builder_iso.yml](defaults/main/builder_iso.yml).

-Create BIOS/UEFI bootable image setting _bios_uefi\_boot_ to `true`, otherwise the image supports only the platform used for building the image.
+Create BIOS/UEFI bootable image by setting _bios_uefi\_boot_ to `true`, otherwise the VM image supports only the platform used for building the image.

 See the provided partitioning alternatives at